mingyuanzhou/SiD/README.md

 ### Important Notes:

-- For **SiD**, a training dataset is not required but is used to compute evaluation metrics like FID and IS.
+- For **SiD**, a training dataset is not required for distillation; however, either the training dataset or its summary statistics are necessary to compute evaluation metrics like FID and IS.
 - For **SiDA** and **SiD²A**, a training dataset is mandatory.